usf-cs272-spring2022/usf-cs272-spring2022.github.io/_exams/exam-logistics.md

 The specific questions, order you see questions, and possible answers may be <i class="far fa-random"></i> randomized.
 These questions will be automatically graded by Canvas.

-The exam code snippets will use the same infrastructure as homework: using Github Classroom links to setup private repositories with code templates and tests importable into Eclipse.
-The snippet grades will be automatically calculated by Github Classroom and Github Actions.
+The exam code snippets will use the same infrastructure as homework: using GitHub Classroom links to setup private repositories with code templates and tests importable into Eclipse.
+The snippet grades will be automatically calculated by GitHub Classroom and GitHub Actions.
 Changes made to these repositories after the deadline will not impact the original exam score.

 ## Resources